Walnut

 What I built

-- An automated professor toolkit that ingests uploaded readings, slides, and assignments and generates grading rubrics from them.
+- A professor toolkit that ingests uploaded PDFs, slides, and textbooks and generates rubrics, assessments, and course content from them.

 Why it matters